mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 1. Choose Upgrade mode and number of images.

-`platforms/cy_flash_pal/flash_%platform_name%/flashmap` folder contains a set of predefined flash map JSON files with suffixes _overwrite_ or _swap_ for upgrade methods and _single_ or _multi_ for images number in its names.
+`platforms/memory/flash_%platform_name%/flashmap` folder contains a set of predefined flash map JSON files with suffixes _overwrite_ or _swap_ for upgrade methods and _single_ or _multi_ for images number in its names.
 Depending on the file chosen upgrade method and images number are configured:

 `USE_OVERWRITE` `make` flag is set to 1 or 0 for `overwrite` or `swap` mode;
 `MCUBOOT_IMAGE_NUMBER` flag is set to a number of corresponding `application_#` sections in the flash map file.

-These flag values are set in an auto-generated `flashmap.mk` file per flash map used.
+These flag values are set in an auto-generated `memorymap.mk` file per flash map used.
 There is no need to pass them manually.

 __NOTE__: Do not use flash map JSON files with suffixes xip or smif for `PSoC™ 063` kits.